nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 **User Input** - Any information or data sent to a computer by the user using the application.

+**Alphanumeric** - Consisting of only alphabets and numerals.

+**Delimiter** - A character that seperates different sections of a text or input

 ### 3.2 Symbols & Icons